risingwavelabs/risingwave/docs/relational_table/storing-state-using-relational-table.md

 ```

 #### Scan
 Scan on relational table is implemented by `StateTableIter`, which is a merge iterator of `MemTableIter` and `StorageIter`.
-If a pk exist in both KV state store (StorageTable) and memory (MemTable), result of `MemTableIter` is returned.
+If a pk exist in both KV state store (shared storage) and memory (MemTable), result of `MemTableIter` is returned.
 For example, in the  following figure, `StateTableIter` will generate `1->4->5->6` in order.

 ![Scan example](../images/relational-table-layer/relational-table-02.svg)